The Ultimate Guide of The City of London

 Christopher Wren’s 300th Anniversary

-2023 is the 300th anniversary of Christopher Wren’s death and we have put on this walk especially to mark this anniversary.
-Sir Christopher Wren is consiederd one of Britains greatest architects and rebuilt the City of London after the Great Fire of London.
-This year is a celebration of his life and works across the City of London, and the glory of his achievements that still resonates across its skyline in stone.
+2023 was the 300th anniversary of Christopher Wren’s death and we put on this walk to celebrate that.
+Sir Christopher Wren is considered one of Britains greatest architects and rebuilt the City of London after the Great Fire of London.
+This celebration of his life and works across the City of London, and the glory of his achievements, still resonates across its skyline in stone.

 Hidden London